reetu95/End-to-End-Medical-Chatbot-using-Llama-2/README.md

 A retrieval-augmented generation (RAG) chatbot that answers medical questions using information retrieved from a medical PDF knowledge base.
 The application combines a locally running Llama 2 model with LangChain, Hugging Face sentence embeddings, Pinecone, and a Flask web interface.

-> [!WARNING]
-> This project is an educational prototype.
-It is not a medical device and must not be used as a substitute for professional medical advice, diagnosis, or treatment.
-In an emergency, contact your local emergency service or a qualified healthcare professional.

 ## Features

 - Answers questions using context retrieved from medical reference material